cpsc365/cpsc365.github.io/discussion.md

 | Sun 8:30-10pm | in-person   | AKW 2nd lounge   | Eric Xue   |

 * Note:
-  * Michal will be holding office hours on Mar 30 and Apr 6 (Wednesday) @ 4:30–6pm in the AKW second floor lounge.
-There will be no office hours on Apr 1 and Apr 8 (Friday) @ 6–7:30pm.
+  * John will be holding in-person office hours on Apr 21 (Thursday) at 6:00 pm in AKW 2nd lounge
+  * Adit will be holding in-person office hours on Apr 21 (Thursday) at 4:45pm in AKW 2nd lounge